Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework

 \section{Abstract}

-Causal Structure Learning (CSL), amounting to extracting causal relations among the variables in a dataset, is widely perceived as an important step towards robust and transparent models.
+Causal Structure Learning (CSL), also referred to as causal discovery, amounts to extracting causal relations among variables in data.
+CSL enables the estimation of causal effects from observational data alone, avoiding the need to perform real life experiments.
 Constraint-based CSL leverages conditional independence tests to perform causal discovery.
-We propose \emph{Shapley-PC}, a novel method to improve constraint-based CSL algorithms by using Shapley values over the possible conditioning sets to decide which variables are responsible for the observed conditional (in)dependences.
-We prove soundness and asymptotic consistency and demonstrate that it can outperform state-of-the-art constraint-based, search-based and functional causal model-based methods, according to standard metrics in CSL.
+We propose \emph{Shapley-PC}, a novel method to improve constraint-based CSL algorithms by using Shapley values over the possible conditioning sets, to decide which variables are responsible for the observed conditional (in)dependences.
+We prove soundness, completeness and asymptotic consistency of Shapley-PC and run a simulation study showing that our proposed algorithm is superior to existing versions of PC.